cloudmesh-community/fa19-516-148/project/docker.md

 Make a file called `Dockerfile` with content:

 ```
-FROM python:latest            # FOR RUNNING ON x64 COMPUTERS
+FROM python:latest            # USE THIS LINE FOR RUNNING ON x64 COMPUTERS
-FROM arm32v7/python:latest    # FOR RUNNING ON RASPBERRY PIS
+FROM arm32v7/python:latest    # USE THIS LINE FOR RUNNING ON RASPBERRY PIS
 COPY prog.py /
 EXPOSE 80
 CMD python3 prog.py
 ```

+Note that if you are making an x64 image (with `python:latest`) you will need to do these steps on an x64 computer, and if you are making an ARM32v7 image (with `arm32v7/python:latest`) you will need to do these steps on a Pi (or another ARM32v7 computer).

 And a file `prog.py` with content: